wix-playground/stylable-components/specs/slider/Spec.md

 **Slider** is a component that allows users to input or select value from a range.

-**Flows**
-Sliders are great for adjusting settings that reflect intensity levels (volume, brightness, color saturation) or for selecting particular range (years period, price range)
+Sliders are great for adjusting settings that reflect intensity levels (volume, brightness, color saturation).